Kagura Skiing Terrain

 Kagura Ski and Snowboard Terrain

-The combined Mt Naeba ski area is rather large in comparison to other Japanese ski resorts, and the Kagura skiing and snowboarding in its own right is rather sizeable with 23 runs and 21 lifts.
+The combined Mt Naeba ski area is rather large in comparison to other Japanese ski resorts, and the Kagura skiing and snowboarding in its own right is rather sizeable with 32 piste courses and 20 lifts.

 Kagura skiing has three distinct zones: Mitsumata; Kagura; and Tashiro.

 Kagura is the middle part of the ski resort and also the highest.
-The zone includes 6 lifts and runs for all ability levels and has the best tree skiing, off-piste skiing and backcountry access.
+This zone includes runs for all ability levels and has the best tree skiing, off-piste skiing and backcountry access.
 Kagura also features the thigh burning Kagura gondola beginner course.

 Kagura Lifts

 The top chair, the Kagura pair lift no. 5, is THE lift for powder hounds.
-It is only open from the start of January, and due to its elevation it commonly goes on wind-hold when the weather is disgusting.
+It is only open from the start of January, and it’s only open from 9am on weekends or 9:30am on weekdays until to noon, to stop people heading into the backcountry late in the day.
+So unfortunately you’re not likely to be able to do too many laps of this area.
+Due to its high elevation, it also commonly goes on wind-hold when the weather is disgusting.

 Kagura Snow and Weather Conditions